 6. Give Good Advice

 As I mentioned above, it isn’t about your products and services.
 It’s about how they benefit the customer.
 I find the most effective method for appointment setting is to provide opinions and advice based on experience.
 I use examples and cite past similar client situations.
 I showcase expertise along the way especially if I have pertinent examples from similar businesses or sectors.
-This builds rapport, empathy and confidence and increases the likelihood of the prospect wanting to meet me and put me on their shortlist.
+This builds rapport, empathy, and confidence and increases the likelihood of the prospect wanting to meet me and put me on their shortlist.

 7. Find Appropriate Meeting Triggers

-Weak sales people struggle to ask for the meeting.
-There’s nothing worse than a weak sales person with a poor proposition.
+Weak salespeople struggle to ask for the meeting.
+There’s nothing worse than a weak salesperson with a poor proposition.
 It’s important to have a good reason to meet.
-For example, if understanding benefits is easier through a face to face demo or product trial, that’s possibly a good reason to meet.
-Likewise, if the client feels that their product or service needs specific or detailed understanding, that’s a good trigger for suggesting a face to face session.
-It’s pretty unlikely that you’ll secure a meeting if you haven’t got anything compelling especially where the client already has a supplier of what you’re promoting.
+For example, if understanding benefits is easier through a face-to-face demo or product trial, that’s possibly a good reason to meet.
+Likewise, if the client feels that their product or service needs specific or detailed understanding, that’s a good trigger for suggesting a face-to-face session.
+It’s pretty unlikely that you’ll secure a meeting if you haven’t got anything compelling, especially where the client already has a supplier of what you’re promoting.
 However, failure is even more likely if the seller fails to pick up buying triggers and signals and misses the opportunity to suggest the meeting.

 8. Confirm the Meeting and Whet the Appetite

 Some buyers have second thoughts.
-Things pop up that mean meetings get cancelled or rescheduled.
-However, the seller needs to minimise this eventuality as much as possible.
+Things pop up that means meetings get canceled or rescheduled.
+However, the seller needs to minimize this eventuality as much as possible.
 For me, that means following up with an email swiftly after securing the meeting.
 In the email, I give a summary of the conversation, sometimes attach more info in pdf form and say how much I’m looking forward to seeing them.
 I also typically send a Gmail or outlook invitation.
 If they don’t accept within a day or so, I call to verify.
 I’m not personally a great fan of re-confirming a few days before the proposed meeting date unless the location is far away from my office.
 My belief is that if you did a good enough job in the original conversation (1) you will have made an impression and (2) this makes a cancellation less likely.

 Ready to talk?

 Already doing telemarketing yourself but not getting the results you need?
-GSA can also provide telemarketing training for your existing staff, bringing them new skills, telemarketing tips, know-how or just a different approach.
+GSA can also provide telemarketing training for your existing staff, bringing them new skills, telemarketing tips, know-how, or just a different approach.
 Also, check out our essential guide to telemarketing success.